cnbbooks/lfe-sicp/ch1/exercises-1.md

 #### Exercise 1.5

 Alice Algol has invented a test to determine whether the interpreter she is faced with is using applicative-order evaluation or normal-order evaluation.
-She defines the following two procedures:
+She defines the following two functions:

 ```lisp
 (defun p () (p))